nzzdev/Q-server/docs/developing-tools.md

 ```bash
 $ Q new-tool --help
 ```
+Now you are ready to rumble, i.e. you can change the schema in `/resources/schema.json` and the rendering in `/rendering-info/web.js`.
+You can get an overview about the tool routes below in the section API entpoints.

 To see how the rendering infomation for a tool is being displayed you can start a Q dev server by running
 ```bash